matthewnitschke/Kavie/README.md

 #Problems?
 Thanks of taking a look at kavie.
 If you have any problems let me know and I would love to help you out

+#Changelog

+### 0.4
+More new advanced features.
+Added section children which give you the ability to chain sections together

+### 0.3
+New advanced features.
+Validation variables allow you to dynamiclly turn off validation on different kavie sections

+Removed old unused features: Kavie.add method removed, addToArray kavie property removed

+### 0.2
+Full rewrite of application, moved to a singelton pattern.
+Added sections which gave the ability to validate different areas of observalbes

+### 0.1
+First version.
+Basic implementation of ideas, bad execution